About our governance structure

 - sanction changes to the Federation’s bylaws; and

 - discuss issues of importance to the humanities and social sciences community.

 While anyone from the humanities and social sciences community can be nominated to run for a Board of Directors position, all nominations must be made by the President of an association member or an institutional member of the Federation.
 The 12-person Board of Directors is comprised of the President and 11 Directors.

-The Executive Director leads the Federation’s day-to-day operations and reports to the Board on a regular basis.
+The President and Chief Executive Officer leads the Federation’s day-to-day operations and reports to the Board on a regular basis.